Last Updated: April 17, 2022

 The average 2018’s British adult had £5,200 in cash savings

-Savings statistics by age give us a good perspective of the habits Britons young and old have to put money aside.
-For example, adult cash savings accounts held thousands of pounds in 2018, while the average savings amount for British youngsters stood just over £800.
+Savings statistics by age give us a good perspective of the habits Brits, young and old, have to put money aside.
+For example, adult cash savings accounts held thousands of pounds in 2018, while the average savings amount for British youngsters stood at just over £800.

 The disproportion among the two age categories was sixfold regarding savings in stocks and shares — adults averaging to a little over £9,000, the young to £1,500.

 The realm of innovative finance savings remained a grown person’s sport in 2018, with the median £8,500 saved up in senior savings accounts and no junior accounts whatsoever.

 The average stocks and shares ISAs fell from £9,331 in 2018/2019 to £8,875 in 2019/2020

 The stocks and shares of individual savings accounts grew from £4,500 in 2010 to £9,600 in 2017.
 This number dropped for the first time in eight years in the 2018/19 tax year, remaining above the £9,000 mark.

 Financial experts estimate the savings to strive for at three months worth of living expenses.
 Still, national savings statistics for 2020 showed that 40.93% of people in the UK wouldn’t even last one month relying solely on their savings.

 What are the average savings in the UK?

 According to personal savings statistics for 2020, the average UK savings amounted to £6,757.
 As 9% of Brits have no financial safety net whatsoever and 41% can’t afford not to work for even a month, this average doesn’t correspond well with reality.